jinlow/forust/rs-example.md

     // Create Matrix from ndarray.
     let matrix = Matrix::new(&data, y.len(), 5);

-    // Create booster
+    // Create booster.
     // To provide parameters generate a default booster, and then use
-    // the relevant "set_" methods for any parameters you would like to
+    // the relevant `set_` methods for any parameters you would like to
     // adjust.
     let mut model = GradientBooster::default().set_learning_rate(0.3);
-    model.fit_unweighted(&matrix, &y)?;
+    model.fit_unweighted(&matrix, &y, None)?;

     // Predict output.
     println!("{:?} ...", &model.predict(&matrix, true)[0..10]);